Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-settings.md

 #### Deploying an app without settings

-If your app has no settings, ActyxOS still needs a settings schema.
-You may define a settings schema that does not require any settings and provides an empty object as default:
+If your app has no settings, you can just leave the property `settingsSchema` out of your Actyx manifest.
+ActyxOS will then automatically add a settings schema to your app that does not require any settings, and provides an empty object as default:

 ```json
 {